shanefrancis93/shanesblog-frontend/frontend/public/poems/Poems/Apple Tree.md

 ---
 published: true
 description: "This is an ode to stupid questions I've asked all my life that, in hindsight, I'm glad I lacked the social grace to preempt."
+prompt: "Scribbled line drawing of an apple tree with a snake in the branches"
+model: "DALLE-3"
 ---

 What I recall from Sunday School